If you are a dog lover, you must be familiar with the German Shepherd Dog.

 Don’t let them get bored:

-Boredom may be destructive.
+Boredom is destructive.
 Actually, the German Shepherds are medium to high-energy dogs and they love to do a job.
 Due to this trait, they are widely used as service dogs, police dogs, and military dogs throughout the world.

 So, before getting a German Shepherd, keep in mind that you will need to take him on regular long walks.
 Along with that, canine enrichment activities, agility games, exercises, and other fun activities.